XGovFormBuilder/digital-form-builder/docs/runner/templating.md

 ## How it works

+To enable templating on your form runner, you will need to set the environment variable `ALLOW_USER_TEMPLATES=true`.

-You can allow fields to be exposed to the additional context by adding an `exposeToContext` flag to the component's options.
+After this, you can allow fields to be exposed to the additional context by adding an `exposeToContext` flag to the component's options.
 This can be done manually, or through the "expose to context" field in the designer.

 Once your field is exposed, the field can be used with additional context by adding the field in titles and html components, using nunjucks templating syntax, `{{ fieldName }}`.